Rogue ocean waves and the St. Petersburg paradox: RESULTS

+The Rayleigh and Weibull models fit the full set of wave data nearly as well as the Petersburg model.
+It is worth noting that even with 3,441,188,683 measurements there is only a $\Delta \bar{R}^{2}$ of $5.5\%$ between the three models, due to the intrinsic scatter of the data.
+Albeit, one important distinction is as $N$ becomes large $>10^{5}$ ($>1$ week), the Rayleigh and Weibull models diverge from the observed data, capturing only the lower limit of the potentially largest and most destructive rogue waves [Fig. 2(b)].

+If the data in Fig. 2(b) is fit for different subranges [Fig. 2(c)], where the starting value of $N$ varies from $10^1$ to $10^7$, then the Petersburg $\bar{R}^{2}$ remains the best fit for each range.
+The $\bar{R}^{2}$ values indicate a poorer fit overall for all three models as the subranges decrease in size.

-However, there is evidence that the goodness of fit depends on sample size.
-If the buoy datasets are fit individually [Table 1(a)], as opposed to fitting the entire database [Fig. 1(d)], then the Rayleigh model fits better for a larger number of buoys.
-In contrast, the Petersburg model fits better for buoys with a larger average number of waves, indicating dependence on the sample size.
+If the buoy data sets are fit individually [Table 1(a)], as opposed to fitting the entire database [Fig. 2(b)], then the Petersburg model also fits better for a larger number of buoys.

-Moreover, the significant wave height serves as a normalization constant, yet $H_{s}$ depends on the period $T$ as does the relationship between $H_{max}^{N}/H_{s}$ and $N$.
-The most commonly used period is 30 minutes \cite{CDIP} and was used in our analysis above.
+The significant wave height serves as a normalization constant, yet $H_{s}$ depends on the period $T$ as does the relationship between $H_{max}^{N}/H_{s}$ and $N$.
+The most commonly used period is 30 minutes \cite{CDIP}, and this was used in our analysis above.
 To probe the dependence of the results on the period $T$, the entire CDIP database was analyzed; $T$ was doubled to 60 minutes and halved to 15 minutes with results in Table 1(b).
 For the $T=60$ minute case, all three models gave a poorer fit overall than in the $T=30$ minute case, but the relative $\bar{R}^{2}$ rankings did not change.
 In contrast, when $T$ was halved to 15 minutes, the Rayleigh model fit the data slightly better $(\Delta \bar{R}^{2}=0.9\%)$ than the Petersburg model.
-It appears that as the size of the period $T$ and hence the number of waves per period increases, so does the ratio of adjusted coefficient of determination $\bar{R}^{2}_{Paradox}/\bar{R}^{2}_{Rayleigh}$ from 0.98 at $T=15$ minutes to 1.02 at $T=60$ minutes.